kuyugama/fundi/docs/howtos/injection.rst

         print(param.annotation)  # expected type of the parameter ...

+..

+  Note:
+  Parameter-aware dependencies (i.e., those that accept a :code:`FromType[Parameter]`) are cached just like any other dependency by default.

+  This means that even if the same function is injected into multiple parameters (e.g., :code:`user_id`, :code:`client_id`), it will only be called once, and the cached result will be reused — regardless of which parameter it's injected into.

+  If your function depends on the parameter name or annotation (e.g. to extract different headers), you must disable caching manually using :code:`from_(..., caching=False)`.

+  This behavior is intentional for now and may change in future versions, but currently it's the developer’s responsibility to manage it.

 This allows you to build smarter and more reusable dependencies, such as:

 - Automatically inferring names (e.g. :code:`user_id: int = from_header()` → :code:`X-User-Id` from parameter name)